PeterWrighten/OSTEP/README.md

-# Practice for thread programming
+# OSTEP

-Some practice for thread programming in my college course.
+Some practice for thread programming in my college course and OSTEP.